Documentation

 Step 2: Developing your Payment App

-In addition to these modifications, you need to add the business logic of your payment system.
+Make the following changes to the boilerplate to create your own app.
+You also need to add the business logic of your payment system.

-Before you start editing the Payment App, it is necessary to have Git installed on your computer.
-Click here to learn more.
+Before you start editing the Payment App, you must have Git installed on your computer.

 1. Using your terminal, clone the repository that contains a Payment App model to your local files by running: